 The PNY CS1311 is a 7mm 2.5″ form factor SATA 6Gb/s SSD and is available in four capacities: 120GB ($49.99), 240GB ($59.99), 480GB ($142.54), and 960GB ($283.47).
 Read speeds are rated for up to 550MB/s and writes for up to 520MB/s.
 In terms of IOPS these SSDs can deliver up to 9oK IOPS read/write.
 Quite impressive numbers for sure.
 Paired with a 3-year warranty, it is smack dab in the middle of the race against the competition.

 The CS1311 also boasts a 2 million hours MTBF rating and its ECC corrects up to 120 bits per 2K sector.
-Full End-to-End Data path protection is supported as well as the ability to secure erase and on top of that, these SSD are validated to run in both RAID 1 and RAID 0.
+Full End-to-End Data path protection is supported as well as the ability to secure erase and on top of that, this SSD is validated to run on both RAID 1 and RAID 0.
 In addition, the CS1311 now includes the Acronis data migration software, which allows for a seamless experience when transferring data from an existing drive to a new PNY solid-state drive.

 PACKAGING AND COMPONENTS

 Compared to the CS2211, the packaging is roughly the same.
-SSD form factor, capacity, model number and warranty is listed on the front as well as a feature stating that Arconis True Image is included.
+SSD form factor, capacity, model number, and warranty is listed on the front as well as a feature stating that Acronis True Image is included.
 The back lists more specific details as well.
 Inside we can see that it also comes with a 2.5mm spacer for mobile systems with standard sized 2.5″ 9.5mm HDD bays.